Preserving Topological and Geometric Embeddings for Point Cloud Recovery: Experiment

 \section{Experiment}

-Following point cloud reconstruction works~\cite{li2022point, li2019pu, qian2021pu, li2021point, he2023grad}, we report Chamfer distance (CD), Hausdorff distance (HD), and Earth mover's distance (EMD) as evaluation metrics.
-Unless otherwise noted, we implement a \textit{PyTorch} evaluation code for computing CD and HD using PyTorch3D~\cite{ravi2020pytorch3d}, and EMD using \cite{liu2020morphing}.
+Following point cloud reconstruction works~\cite{li2022point, li2019pu, qian2021pu, li2021point, he2023grad}, we report metrics: Chamfer distance (CD), Hausdorff distance (HD) using PyTorch3D~\cite{ravi2020pytorch3d}, and Earth mover's distance (EMD) using \cite{liu2020morphing}.
 For quantitative experiments, we use: ModelNet40~\cite{wu20153d}, and ScanObjectNN~\cite{uy2019revisiting} to generate three sets: uniform set, random set, and partial set.
-For generalization studies and qualitative experiments, we use PU-147~\cite{li2019pu}, the collected 10 scenes (KITTI-10) from KITTI~\cite{geiger2013ijrr} and 30 scenes (ScanNet-30) from ScanNet~\cite{dai2017scannet}.
-See Appendix for details.

-\textbf{Implementation. } Our network is trained with \textit{PyTorch} on a single Nvidia RTX3090 GPU, with a batch size of 32 for 120 epochs.
+For generalization studies and qualitative experiments, we use the collected 10 scenes (KITTI-10) from KITTI~\cite{geiger2013ijrr} and 30 scenes (ScanNet-30) from ScanNet~\cite{dai2017scannet}.
+Our network is trained on an Nvidia RTX3090 GPU, with a batch size of 32 for 120 epochs.
 We use the Adam optimization with initial learning rate 0.005, which is decayed by 0.5 every 30 epochs.
 During training, point sets are augmented with random mirroring, scaling, and rotation, respectively.
-Unless otherwise stated, the experiments using other methods are conducted with \textit{PyTorch} implementations\footnote{We have unified all training and evaluation in our platform.
-Codes including all competitors will be released after review.}.
-See more in Appendix.
+Unless otherwise stated, all experiments are conducted with our unified \textit{PyTorch} implementations for fair comparison.